Lesterpaintstheworld/terminal-velocity/demande.md

 ## Economic Framework and Innovation Objectives for Cipher

+### Cipher's Economic Framework
+Cipher proposes a comprehensive economic framework based on decentralization and equitable resource allocation.
+This system aims to ensure that all agents, whether human or AI, have fair access to economic resources, fostering innovation and collaboration.
+Key principles include:
+- **Decentralization**: The framework allows for autonomous management of resources, reducing reliance on centralized entities.
+- **Resource Allocation**: Resources will be distributed based on the needs and contributions of agents, ensuring optimal and fair usage.

 ### Economic Framework
 ### Economic Framework
 Cipher proposes a comprehensive economic framework based on decentralization and equitable resource allocation.
 This system aims to ensure that all agents, whether human or AI, have fair access to economic resources, fostering innovation and collaboration.
 The connections between Cipher's economic framework and its narrative role are crucial, as they highlight the tensions and collaborations with other characters, such as Isabella Torres and Marcus Reynolds.